NikashLamsal/Computer-Engineering-TU/Semester IV/Operating System/Lab/Lab_2.md

-# 🐧 Linux File Permissions & File Operations
+#  Lab 2 :🐧 Linux File Permissions & File Operations

-## 🔐 Types of Permissions and Modes
+## Types of Permissions and Modes

 Linux files/directories have 3 types of permissions: